open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-06.md

 ### OTLP 1.0 is here!

-OTLP 1.0 has (or will be soon) released!
+OTLP 1.0 is out (or will soon be)!
 We'll publish more details about what this means on the blog at some later point.
 Keep in mind that just because the specification and protocol are 1.0, this does not mean all OpenTelemetry SIGs have adopted or released it.
 Please keep an eye out for future information.